jma1ice/newsletterr/readme.md

 * Limit maximum days to pull data, and have buttons underneath to pull last 7, 30, 60, 90, 120?
 Max at like 6 months?
 * Need to put text under "Time Range" to indicate what was just pulled, since the field defaults back to 30 days
 * All "hours" values should be rounded down to whole numbers
+* "ARE YOU SURE?" after pressing send button

 ---